Skip to main content

 #

 • Concept Explanation: The String type in Swift is a fast, Unicode-compliant text processing tool.
-Its syntax is designed to be lightweight, similar to C, but the underlying implementation is very modern.
+Its syntax design is lightweight, similar to C, but its underlying implementation is highly modern.
 Unlike Objective-C’s NSString, Swift’s String is a struct (Value Type), not a class.

 • Key Syntax: "" (Double quotes), """ (Multiline strings), String() (Initialization), isEmpty

 Swift’s String type is bridged with Foundation’s NSString class.
-If you import Foundation, you can access NSString methods on a String without casting.
+If you import Foundation, you can call NSString methods directly on a String without casting.

 2. Example Analysis